callstack/react-native-testing-library/README.md

 npm install --save-dev @testing-library/jest-native
 ```

-Then automatically add it to your jest tests by using `setupFilesAfterEnv` option in your Jest configuration (it's usually located either in `package.json` under `"jest"` key or in a `jest.config.json` file):
+Then automatically add it to your jest tests by using the `setupFilesAfterEnv` option in your Jest configuration (it's usually located either in `package.json` under the `"jest"` key or in a `jest.config.json` file):

 ```json
 {